-In the event that a Clery Act crime that creates a serious or continuing threat to students and/or employees is reported in Clery geography, a "Campus Safety Alert" (timely warning) may be distributed by the Senior Director of Justice, Equity, and Antiracism and/or their designee.
+In the event that a Clery Act crime creating a serious or continuing threat to students and/or employees is reported in Clery geography, a "Campus Safety Alert" Timely Warning) may be distributed by the Senior Director of Justice, Equity, and Antiracism and/or their designee.
 Decisions to issue a warning are made on a case-by-case basis considering the nature and circumstances of the crime and the danger posed to the community.
 Community members receiving reports of crimes or incidents requiring the issuance of a Timely Warning shall report such incidents to Campus Safety.

-- The Campus Safety & Wellbeing Office will post a campus-wide Timely Warning alert especially in all situations that could pose an immediate, serious, or continuing threat to the students, faculty, staff, and individuals in the community and is reported to a Campus Security Authority or the Campus Safety & Wellbeing Office. - The substance of the Timely Warning is carefully determined.
-The Warning will be published via bulletin boards, emails, texts, or on the college's website to inform the college community of the known facts of an incident or to publicize patterns of criminal activity in order to assist members of the campus community in preventing further incidents. - Campus Safety & Wellbeing Alerts also include reminders of services available,
+- The Campus Safety and Wellbeing Office will post a campus-wide Timely Warning alert especially in all situations that could pose an immediate, serious, or continuing threat to the students, faculty, staff, and individuals in the community and is reported to a Campus Security Authority or the Campus Safety and Wellbeing office. - The substance of the Timely Warning is carefully determined.
+The Warning will be published via bulletin boards, emails, texts, or on the college's website to inform the College community of the known facts of an incident or to publicize patterns of criminal activity in order to assist members of the campus community in preventing further incidents. - Campus Safety and Wellbeing Alerts also include reminders of services available, such as walking escorts or vehicle transports, emergency phones, and other recommendations.
+It is irrelevant whether the survivors or perpetrators of a crime are members of the campus community.

-- such as walking or vehicle escorts, emergency phones, and other recommendations.
-It is irrelevant whether the victims or perpetrators of a crime are members of the campus community. - When issuing a Timely Warning, the names of the victims remain confidential.
-If information is known, and if the inclusion of such information would not compromise law enforcement efforts, Timely Warnings include a description of the crime, its location, and injuries, if any, to victim(s).
+• When issuing a Timely Warning, the names of the victims remain confidential.
+If information is known and if the inclusion of such information would not compromise law enforcement efforts, Timely Warnings include a description of the crime, its location, and injuries, if any, to survivor(s).